Plugins and Themes

 If a plugin or theme cannot be updated from MyKinsta, you can try updating from the WordPress dashboard or updating the plugin or theme manually.

-If you see an error that WordPress is not available and you should reinstall WordPress and try again, this is usually due to a Bedrock or other non-Standard WordPress installation with a custom public web root (document root).
+If you see an error message that WordPress is not available and you should reinstall WordPress and try again; this is usually due to a Bedrock or other non-Standard WordPress installation with a custom public web root (document root).
 Start a new chat with our Support team, and they can add a new wp-cli.yml file to the ~/public directory, with the path pointing to the site’s WordPress installation.

 Banned and incompatible plugins